taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 The Water Cyclers have all poured their bowls of water into the enormous pitchers.
 They detach the origami flower bowl from the pitcher and in one confident, practiced shake, release the cloth from its shape.
 They then fold the cloth neatly and place it back on one shoulder.

 Min: **"Você não ouviu?
 Nós tivemos uma crise da água.
-Você teve a sorte de estar em algum lugar onde terras que não foram brutalmente abusadas. É diferente aqui."**
+Cada gota é preciosa."**

 *translation: "Didn't you hear?
 We had a Water Crisis.
-You were lucky enough to be someplace where the land that hadn't been brutally abused.
-It's different here."*
+Every drop is precious."*

 The Water Cyclers have each brought their pitcher to a table and poured themselves a glass.
 They all raise their glasses together.